MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

     2. Profile editing
     3. Password reset

+The following image shows

 ![User Flows menu in Application settings](./media/B2CImage_9.png)

-**The following steps will walk through setting each up for the Dynamics 365 Commerce project:**
+The following image shows

 ![Selecting a user flow in the Add User Flow menu](./media/B2CImage_10.png "Selecting a user flow in the Add User Flow menu")

-### Create a sign up and sign in user flow
+### Create a sign up and sign in user flow policy

+To create a sign up and sign in user flow policy, follow these steps.

 1. In the Azure portal, select **User flows (policies)** in the left navigation pane.
 1. On the **Azure AD B2C – User flows (policies)** page, select **New User Flow**.